A Three Oaks Tradition Since 1875

 Visit Drier's and experience a trip to the past.
 What was originally a wagon repair shop, the building that houses Drier's Meat Market was converted to a butcher shop in 1875 by an Englishman named Alec Watson and called it The Union Meat Market.
 Ed Drier, Sr. was hired by Alec Watson when he was only 10 years old for a 25-cents-a-week delivery boy.
 Ed was eventually promoted to clerk at $6 a week and, in 1913, he bought the store from Watson.

 Drier's Meat Market has been recognized by as a National Historic Site since the time of it's opening in 1875 which means it has been in continuous use as a butcher shop since shortly after the Civil War.
 It has a pre-Civil War front and many of the original elements of the building still exist, including the four-paned windows that pre-date plate glass.
 There's sawdust on the floor, old butchering tools and a meat rack with ornamental cows.
-The smoke house used to produce Drier's famous ham's, bacon and ring bologna (spelled “baloney” by Ed Sr.) is more than 101 years old.
+The smoke house used to produce Drier's famous ham's, bacon and ring bologna (spelled “baloney” by Ed Sr.) is MORE than a Century old!

 The ring bologna was a favorite with the Michigan Central Railroad workers, who made special stops in Three Oaks to pick some up.
 The famous bologna is actually a kind of small salami in natural casing shaped like a horse shoe.
 Of course, the family recipe is a secret but it is an all-beef sausage with salt and pepper.